sugarchain-project/doc/community_rules.md

 - Racism in any form.
 - Nationalism in any form.
 - Nazism in any form.
-- Post personally identifiable information. (physical address, email, phone number, or etc)
+- Publishing other's private information, such as physical or electronic addresses, without explicit permission.
 - Share how many coins you have.
 This makes you a target to hackers.
 - Openly argue with an admin or moderator.